apache/druid/docs/multi-stage-query/reference.md

 To export query results to Google Cloud Storage (GCS), pass the `google()` function as an argument to the `EXTERN` function.
 Export to GCS requires the `druid-google-extensions` extension.

-The `google()` function configures the connection to Google Cloud Storage.
-Pass the arguments for `google()` as named parameters with the value in single quotes.
+The `google()` function configures the connection to GCS.
+Pass the arguments for `google()` as named parameters with their values enclosed in single quotes.
 For example:

 ```sql
 INSERT INTO